MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 # Purchase and manage app subscriptions and licenses

-The information given below help you understand purchase experience from the customer end.
+The information in this article helps you understand purchase experience from the customer end.
 You can add additional features and functionality for your Teams app through subscriptions.
 Users can purchase subscriptions and manage licenses for themselves, team, or organization directly from the Teams store.

 ## Subscription experience